microsoft/MLOpsTemplate/src/workshop/documents/part_4.md

 Let's consider a common scenario in a ML development team.
 One of the team members is going to work on a new feature (examples can be changes to feature engineering, hyper-parameter selection, type of the model, etc).
 For this work, a common pattern is to first fork and clone the repository on your local machine (which you already have done in Step 0).

 Now you will create a new branch in order to start your work.
-Let's call it "yourname_dev".
+Let's call it "yourname-dev".

 - Run following command to creat a new branch
     ```bash
-    git checkout -b yourname_dev
+    git checkout -b yourname-dev
     ```

-This creates a new branch and your current working branch is set to yourname_dev.
+This creates a new branch and your current working branch is set to yourname-dev.
 If you wanted to make sure, you can run the following command:

 ```bash
 git branch
 ```
-Hopefully "yourname_dev" branch should be colored green with a * next to it.
+Hopefully "yourname-dev" branch is colored green with a * next to it.

 In this step we want to make some changes to our ML code, locate and open the following file:

-- .. /src/workshop/core/training/ml_training.py
+-  /src/workshop/core/training/ml_training.py

 Let's make a quick change to line 44 of the code and update it to: